podlove/podlove-subscribe-button-wp-plugin/readme.txt

 * Smaller Bugfix: Build tables on plugin-activation only

 ### 1.1
-* Network Support - If you run a WordPress Multisite Installation you can create Buttons that are available in the whole Network
+* Network Support - If you run a WordPress Multisite Installation you can create network-wide available Buttons
 * Default Settings for Size and Autowidth
 * UI enhancements